raymond-1227/raymond-1227.github.io/index.md

 ### About Me

 Hello, I'm Raymond.
-I'm a 12 year-old kid who lived in Taiwan.
+I'm a 12 year-old kid who live in Taiwan.
 I like to play Mineceaft and Roblox.
 I have made a Minecraft server, hope you will enjoy them!
-I'm a starter of Discord.js bot developer, since I always wanted a bot so I coded one.
+I'm also a starter of Discord.js bot developer, since I always wanted a bot so I coded one.

 ### Computer Specs (Yeah it's super old but I still use it :P)